This documentation targets the API shipped with Pentaho 8.1. Click here for the updated version shipped with Pentaho 8.3.

 In this visualization, because each bar represents a category of the data, and the Category visual role is mapped to a single field, then each bar corresponds to a distinct value of the mapped field.

-Implementing the execute
+Implementing the execute action

-action is typically performed in response to a double-click event on the main visual elements,
+The execute action is typically performed in response to a double-click event on the main visual elements,

 in this case, the bars.

-Declare the dependency on the execute
+Declare the dependency on the execute action

-action type module needs to be loaded with the view module.
+The execute action type module needs to be loaded with the view module.

-Modify the factory declaration of the view-d3.js
+Modify the factory declaration of the view-d3.js file to the following:

 define([